wendell1101/wendell1101/README.md

 - 🔭 Currently focusing in php/laravel projects

 - I can do front end development using HTML, CSS and Javascript.
-I am familiar with frameworks/libraries/tools such as bootstrap, jquery, and SASS.
+I am familiar with frameworks/libraries/tools such as bootstrap, jquery, VUE js and SASS.
 I am also capable of backend development.
-I have knowledge of using php, Laravel and MYSQL.
+I have knowledge of using php, Laravel, Graphql and MYSQL.

 - 👯 I’m looking to collaborate on anyone interested in learning with me specially in my old and upcoming projects